 But before we get to where to buy your first ticket, here are a couple things to keep in mind that will help you succeed.

-Some of the learning will come from experience.
-It’s an unfortunate but true fact.
+Some of the learning will just come from experience.
+Don't be afraid to slow things down.

 So first we’ll cover three general methods for buying tickets for resale, then we’ll discuss which events to buy tickets to, and finally where to buy tickets.